 Join us in grateful conversation with this remarkable woman and leader!

-Five Questions for Kristi
+Five Questions with Kristi Nelson

 What Makes You Come Alive?

 I come alive in authentic connection with values-aligned people.I come alive in genuine conversations about issues at the edge of our comfort zones.
 I come alive when I am creating something - whether it is dinner or a piece of writing.I come alive when I am at the edge of any body of water.
 I come alive when I am faced with a plate of food prepared with love.
 I come alive in the light.